List of Barnyard characters: Pig

+Freddy

-Freddy (voiced by Cam Clarke) is a very funny, but dimwitted ferret (although he more closely resembles a waddling kangaroo than a ferret) who is best friends with Peck, a rooster whom he's often tempted to eat; he used to be a carnivore, but then he's become a vegetarian to assimilate to the barnyard.
+Freddy (voiced by Cam Clarke) is a dimwitted ferret who is best friends with Peck, a rooster whom he's often tempted to eat; he used to be a carnivore, but then he's become a vegetarian to assimilate to the barnyard.
 However, in multiple times in the series, Freddy has shown gestures of or attempted to eat Peck, but every time when he tries, his attempt is thwarted, either intentionally or unintentionally.
-He is illiterate, and suffers from paranoid delusions and has multiple personality disorders.
+He is illiterate and suffers from paranoid delusions and has multiple personality disorders.
 It's notable how Freddy is the only character to almost be banished from the barnyard twice for crimes he never committed.
 Once for seemingly eating Peck when he was really trying to get some cinnamon buns Peck was going to trade for anti-itch cream and the other being framed for attacking his friends when it was really termites possessing a ventriloquist dummy.
 Also, he's a character who's been struck by lightning multiple times throughout the series, but once, he temporarily became a genius after being struck.
 Freddy's superhero alter-ego is "Paranoid Man".

+Peck

-Peck (voiced by Rob Paulsen) is an intelligent, but weak chicken who is best friends with Freddy and appears to be unaware of Freddy’s recurring urges to eat him.
-He is considered to be extremely accident prone.
+Peck (voiced by Rob Paulsen) is an intelligent, but weak rooster who is best friends with Freddy and appears to be unaware of Freddy's recurring urges to eat him.
+He is considered to be extremely accident-prone.
 Peck also explains the scientific parts to the audience to explain certain things that have happened.
 Peck seems to share a slight rivalry with Root, a larger, braver rooster on the barnyard, such as in "Pecky Suave", where we learn that Peck is shown to have a crush on a beautiful hen named Hanna.
 Peck's superhero alter-ego is "The Green Rooster".

+Duke

-Duke (voiced by Dom Irrera) is a sheepdog border collie who is in charge of the farmer's flock of intelligent sheep.
+Duke (voiced by Dom Irrera) is a sheepdog Border Collie who is in charge of the farmer's flock of intelligent sheep.
 Duke is clearly no match for the intellect possessed by the sheep he herds.
 Duke loves being a leader and being in charge of things, though no other animal wants him to be the leader because he is too irresponsible.
 This is first shown in the film after Ben dies and Duke wants to take his position as leader, but no other animal except his fellow dogs and a reluctant cat, wants him to take the place of Ben and wants Otis instead.
 In the series, Duke fancies himself as the barnyard's unofficial safety inspector and makes the barnyard watch a boring safety film once every year.
 Duke only enjoys dog activities, such as playing ball, so he doesn't hang around with Otis and his friends much, and as a result, sometimes feels lonely and left out.